-Why the centreboard position in scows is different from pointy bowed boats and why it ended up not making a difference to the OZ PD Racer
+Why the centreboard position in scows is different from pointy bowed boats and why it ended up not making a difference to the OZRacer

-Are there shallow draft options for the PD Racer – my local waters are tres shallow
+Are there shallow draft options for the Oz Racer – my local waters are tres shallow

-Which is better – a swinging centreboard, daggerboard or a leeboard?
+Which is better – a swinging centreboard or dagger board

 NACA Foils and the performance advantages

-Discussion about the extreme aft location of the OZ PD Racer centrecase
+Discussion about the extreme aft location of the OZ Racer centrecase

 Why we don’t use mainsheet cleats and design for capsize and economy.